-There are several different sophisticated ways to form aggregates.
-In principle, any combinatorial graph partitioning algorithms can be applied to form aggregation.
-We first give a simple greedy algorithm to form such an aggregation based on the concept of maximum independent set discussed in §7.1.
+There are multiple sophisticated methods for forming aggregates.
+In principle, any combinatorial graph partitioning algorithm can be applied to create these aggregations.
+We begin by introducing a straightforward greedy algorithm for forming aggregates, which is based on the concept of a maximum independent set, as discussed in §7.1.